 The Company has deferred compensation plans for certain directors and key executives, which allow certain directors and key executives designated by the Board of Directors of the Company to defer a portion of their compensation.
-The Company has purchased insurance on the lives of the participants and intends to hold these policies until death as a cost recovery of the Company's deferred compensation obligations of \$7,408,000 and \$7,357,000 at December 31, 2014 and 2013, respectively.
-Earnings credits on deferred balances totaling \$551,000 in 2014, \$568,000 in 2013, and \$599,000 in 2012.
+The Company has purchased insurance on the lives of the participants and intends to hold these policies until death as a cost recovery of the Company's deferred compensation obligations of \$6,725,000 and \$7,408,000 at December 31, 2015 and 2014, respectively.
+Earnings credits on deferred balances totaling \$538,000 in 2015, \$551,000 in 2014, and \$568,000 in 2013, respectively, are included in noninterest expense.